Real Time Exemption Checking (RTEC)

 Registrations help to demonstrate the value to those suppliers considering when to add the RTEC feature for their users.

-PSL contractors initially began using RTEC Phase One (see the section above for information about RTEC phasing) in 2019 and other EPS R2 PMR suppliers have also started to test and rollout during 2020 – including Cegedim, and Invatech Titan continuing to make available to more of their pharmacies.
+PSL contractors initially began using RTEC Phase One (see the section above for information about RTEC phasing) in 2019 and other EPS R2 PMR suppliers also rolled out from 2020 to more of their pharmacies.
 The table below will be updated further as developments continue.

 Other pharmacy system suppliers are also working with NHSBSA and NHS Digital for scheduling of testing and then if the later testing is successful a move towards rollout.